Philippine Basketball League: Media

 Beginning the 2007 season, the PBL games were seen on Basketball TV (a channel of the Solar family of cable networks) after several years of being shown on UHF television station Studio 23.
 Games were televised every Tuesdays, Thursdays, and Saturdays from 5-9 pm Philippine time plus rebroadcasts on BTV in the wee hours of the morning.
 RPN also had a delayed telecast of Tuesday's second game, but this was moved to IBC on Saturdays, until the season-ending 2008 Lipovitan Amino Sports Cup.
 The coverage eventually returned to RPN named as C/S 9.
 The telecast of the games were live but the other games were delayed subject to prior coverage of the games until 2010.

-Prior to BTV, previous broadcasters included ABS-CBN, People's Television Network, Silverstar Sports, Solar Sports and Vintage Television, as the games were usually put on airtime slots.
+Prior to BTV, previous broadcasters included ABS-CBN Corporation, People's Television Network, Silverstar Sports, Solar Sports and Vintage Television, as the games were usually put on airtime slots.
 With ABS-CBN, the league initially forged a deal in 2003 as a blocktimer, then in 2004 renewed ties to make ABS-CBN Sports its official TV producer/coverer and Studio 23 its official carrying station of the games.

 DZSR Sports Radio 918 kHz, a government station, had been airing the PBL games on radio since the start of the PABL back in the mid-1980s.

 In 2002, the league opened its official website, myPBL.com, powered by E-Highway.
 In 2007, the website transferred to a new address at PhilippineBasketballLeague.org with the alternate address, PBL.org.ph.
 These sites are now defunct.